 Have you really been to Bali if you haven’t seen the northern part of the island?
 I think not!
 Bali retreats are not complete without seeing the amazing north.
 From the Wanagiri Hidden Hills to the mind-blowing Sekumpul Waterfall the northern part of the island is truly the hidden gem.
 Many people come to Bali in search of the best beaches and cheapest prices, while it does have that they are becoming very crowded in 2019 and 2020.
 This is why we highly suggest not missing the north.
 We were treated with the best Sunrise we have ever seen, overlooking the beautiful twin lake Bali.
 You must not miss this when you take a trip to Indonesia.

 Below we will tell you everything you need to know about Wanagiri Hidden and some of the top attractions around the peaceful mountain.
-You are sure to be as prepared as possible.
+You are sure to be as prepared as possible and have all the best spots for your Bali itinerary.

 Table of Contents